Unity-Technologies/ml-agents/docs/Training-SAC.md

 `memory_size` corresponds to the size of the array of floating point numbers used to store the hidden state of the recurrent neural network in the policy.
-This value must be divisible by 2, and should scale with the amount of information you expect the agent will need to remember in order to successfully complete the task.
+This value must be a multiple of 2, and should scale with the amount of information you expect the agent will need to remember in order to successfully complete the task.

 Typical Range: `32` - `256`